achudars/pdfjs-prototype/README.md

-# PDF.js Prototype
+# PDF & Image Viewer

-A modern React-based PDF viewer built with Vite, react-pdf, and PDF.js.
-Features drag-and-drop upload, PDF navigation, and a sleek dark theme.
+A modern React-based PDF and image viewer built with Vite, react-pdf, and PDF.js.
+Features drag-and-drop upload for both PDFs and images, PDF navigation, metadata display, and a sleek dark theme.

 ## Screenshots